dicksonkariuki/pitches/README.md

 | UPload user profile photo | user selects a photo    |   A user's photo is displayed on the profile page |

 ### Setup/Installation requirements
-Ensure that python 3.6 is installed on your machine You can fork the repository or clone the project on your machine.
+* Ensure that python 3.6 is installed on your machine
+* You can fork the repository or clone the project on your machine.
-Register the secret key as an environment variable  in the terminal as follows:
+* Register the secret key as an environment variable  in the terminal as follows:

-export SECRET_KEY=<your-secret-key>
+export SECRET_KEY=<>

-Run the application in your machine using the following command:
+* Run the application in your machine using the following command:

-Python3.6 manage.py server
+* Python3.6 manage.py server

-Install all the dependices necessary for the application to run.
+* Install all the dependices necessary for the application to run.

-Ensure that you run the application in the virtual environment to avoid conflicts.
+* Ensure that you run the application in the virtual environment to avoid conflicts.

-###Technologies used
+### Technologies used
-1.Python version3.6
+* Python version3.6
-2.Flask
-3.Bootsrap
-4.HTML
-5.CSS
+* Flask
+* Bootsrap
+* HTML
+* CSS
 ### Known bugs
 There are no known bugs as at now if any you can contact me at dicksonkariuki4@gmail.com
 ### Licence